YU-MITC/moodle-mod_kalmediares/README.md

 Change log of YU Kaltura Media Resource
 ------

+Version 2.0.0R3

+* fixed some language strings.

 Version 2.0.0R2

-* fixed some statement in mobile.php, and some language statement.
+* fixed some statement in mobile.php, and some language strings.

 Version 2.0.0